jjxxs/react-typescript-webpack-tailwindcss-boilerplate/README.md

 # react-typescript-webpack-tailwindcss-boilerplate
-A boilerplate for React, Typescript, Webpack and TailwindCSS:
+A boilerplate for a React, TypeScript, Webpack and TailwindCSS application:
 - **Build:** TypeScript, Webpack
 - **Linting:** ESLint
 - **Styling:** TailwindCSS